 Short Summary (world limit 150):

-The SNOMED SNOMED CT Translation Group for German (GTG) was established in 2020 by is representatives from Austria, Germany and Switzerland.
-It pursues the goal to enable a harmonized and synergistic translations process in these countries.
-We summarize how the group came to be, mention our challenges and learnings, highlight established processes and workflows, and give an outlook on future endeavors.
+The SNOMED CT Translation Group for German (GTG) was established in 2020 by representatives from Austria, Germany and Switzerland.
+It pursues the goal to develop a harmonized translation for the German-speaking region by designing a synergistic translation process.
+We summarize how the group emerged, highlight established processes and achievements, but also mention some challenges and lessons learned, and give an outlook on future endeavors.

 Abstract Details (word limit 1000):